Understanding Failure to Fire

 Possible causes for failure to fire (light strikes) and solutions.

-Solution: Reassemble the striker assembly ensuring that the castle nut has been screwed down onto the striker so that the distance between the firing pin tip and the face of the castle nut is at least 1.335 inches.
-See attached drawing.
+Solution: Reassemble the striker assembly ensuring that the castle nut has been screwed down onto the striker so that the distance between the firing pin tip and the face of the castle nut is at least 1.335".
+Pin protrusion from the bolt face should be between .035 and .045".
+Click icon below for visual reference of proper & improper striker assembly.

 2. Short sear bar is reducing striker fall distance.